 Most property insurance covers fire as well as smoke and soot damage.
 While a fire or smoke claim may seem straightforward, insurance companies will try to deny or underpay these claims.
 Claim denials can be based on the cause of the fire, allegations of fraud or arson, or a failure to cooperate.
 Additionally, there can be disagreements over the extent of damages and the cost or extent of repairs.
 Make sure to document all communications, take plenty of pictures and keep a list of all expenses you incur after the fire.

 Broken Pipe Claims

 Typically, a property insurance policy will not pay for repairs to broken pipes, but it will pay for the resulting water damage.
 Most insurance policies provide some insurance coverage for the emergency services to clean up the water and dry the property; however, some policies can limit this coverage.
 Many times, the insurance company improperly denies claims that include instances of lack of maintenance, old age or wear and tear.
 If you have a broken pipe and water causes damages to your property, you should report the claim to your insurance company.

 Hail storms can cause significant property damage.
 If there has been a hail storm in your area, you should report a claim so your insurance company can promptly investigate any possible damage to your roof or other covered property.
 Note that hail damages to your roof may not be visible from the ground.

-If you suspect possible hail damages to your property, a detailed inspection and investigation is necessary as part of the claims process.
+If you suspect possible hail damages to your property, a detailed inspection and investigation are necessary as part of the claims process.
 All too often, insurance companies deny the claim, stating that the damages are “cosmetic.”
 It is critical to document hail damage thoroughly and file your claim as soon as possible.